tfiedlerdejanze/expublish/README.md

-  --disable-publish       - Disable hex publish --disable-push          - Disable git push --disable-test          - Disable test run --changelog-date-time   - Use date-time instead of date in new changelog entry --branch=string         - Remote branch to push to, default: "master" --remote=string         - Remote name to push to, default: "origin"
+  --disable-publish       - Disable hex publish --disable-push          - Disable git push --disable-test          - Disable test run --commitizen            - Generate changelog from commits following the commitizen specification --changelog-date-time   - Use date-time instead of date in new changelog entry --branch=string         - Remote branch to push to, default: "master" --remote=string         - Remote name to push to, default: "origin"